 31 Facts You Never Knew About the Summer Solstice

-Did you know that the sun is NOT close to the earth on the summer solstice and it’s NOT the hottest day of the year?
+Did you know that the sun isn’t actually closer to the earth on the summer solstice, and the solstice is not the hottest day of the year?
 Here are some other facts about the summer solstice you may have been getting wrong all this time.

 All the planets in our solar system have summer solstices.
 Mars’s solstice occurs a few days after Earth’s in June.
 On Uranus, the summer solstice happens once every 84 years.
 The next one will occur on October 9, 2069.
 Each season lasts for 21 years.
 Talk about a never-ending winter!

 Stonehenge in England is thought to have been constructed to celebrate the summer solstice.
 To this day, tourists flock to the ancient site to witness the sunrise right through the center stone during the summer solstice.
-Find out more about Stonehenge and other ancient wonders scientists can’t explain.
+Stonehenge is just one of many ancient wonders scientists can’t yet explain.

 In northern Europe, the summer solstice is often referred to as Midsummer; Wiccans and other Neopagan groups call it Litha; and some Christian churches recognize the summer solstice as St. John’s Day to commemorate the birth of John the Baptist.